sigp/rust-bls-remote-signer/README.md

 Simple HTTP BLS signer service.

-This service is designed to be consumed by Ethereum 2.0 clients, looking for a more secure avenue to store their BLS12-381 private keys, while running their validators in more permisive and/or scalable environments.
+This service is designed to be consumed by Ethereum 2.0 clients, looking for a more secure avenue to store their BLS12-381 secret keys, while running their validators in more permisive and/or scalable environments.

 One goal of this package is to be standard compliant, that is, following an API definition published on an Ethereum Improvement Proposal.
 Please refer to the [wishlist](#wishlist--roadmap) in this very document for a list of advanced features.